-Action Plan 2: Continue legal education of staff through in-office speakers, and federally funded substantive trainings.
+Action Plan 2: Continue legal education of staff through in-office speakers and

 The target date for this action plan is ongoing, in conjunction with the Training Committee.

 The measure of success for this action plan is to make sure the topics are of general interest and relevant to the work the division does.